MIN-Corps: Accelerating University Innovation and Entrepreneurship

 Named Minnesota Innovation Corps (MIN-Corps), the program seeks to bolster the university’s entrepreneurship infrastructure and accelerate the development of new technologies that grow businesses, fuel the economy and create better trained talent.

-MIN-Corps is an interdisciplinary initiative led by three university partners: the Gary S. Holmes Center for Entrepreneurship (part of the Carlson School of Management), the College of Science and Engineering (CSE) and the Office for Technology Commercialization (OTC).
+MIN-Corps is an interdisciplinary initiative led by three university partners: the Gary S. Holmes Center for Entrepreneurship (part of the Carlson School of Management), the College of Science and Engineering (CSE) and the Technology Commercialization (TC).

 MIN-Corps represents a new, coordinated effort designed to take the mystery out of technology commercialization by helping students and researchers learn to navigate the process and gain access to the resources they need to successfully develop and market their ideas.